jlcarr/LeetCode/README.md

 - **Memory**: 37.4 MB
 - **Solution**: This is finding the largest strongly connected component in a graph.
 We don't need a full Tarjan's algorithm, because each node only has one edge: we just need to find the cycle in the chain.
 We can do so using a dict to keep track of which nodes are in the chain, and how far along they are.
 We can then instantly find cycle lengths when we find a cycle.

+### Problem 2364
+- **Name**: Count Number of Bad Pairs
+- **Runtime**: 79 ms
+- **Memory**: 38.92 MB
+- **Solution**: We can count the number of good pairs in linear time by noticing good pairs will must have values with the same offsets from their indices.
+We can then collect the count of these as we run through.
+We then take the complement with the total number of pairs to get the number of bad pairs.

 ### Problem 2369
 - **Name**: Check if There is a Valid Partition For The Array
 - **Runtime**: 1217 ms